Want to Live Stream to your audience on LinkedIn?

 Once you've been accepted into the LinkedIn Live beta, you're now ready to broadcast.

-You'll need to choose one of three tools to stream to LinkedIn Live.
-Two are desktop tools - Wirecast and Socialive.
-And the third, SwitcherStudio is a mobile live video platform for iOS devices.
+You'll need to choose one of five tools to stream to LinkedIn Live.
+Three are desktop tools - Wirecast, Socialive and Wowza.
+SwitcherStudio is a mobile live video platform for iOS devices.
+And Restream is a multistreaming service that runs in your browser and allows you to stream to multiple services at the same time.

-I'll cover how to connect and broadcast to LinkedIn Live from all 3 of these platforms.
+I'll cover how to connect and broadcast to LinkedIn Live from some of these platforms.

 I've used Wirecast for years.
 It's a professional and powerful live streaming tool for Macs and PCs.